Options Strategy Builder

 Picking a Template by Thesis

 The pre-built strategy library maps onto thesis types in a fairly predictable way.
 Directional bullish with moderate IV: long call, bull call spread, or short put.
-Directional bullish with high IV: put credit spread or covered call (pair the directional view with selling expensive premium).
+Directional bullish with high IV: bull put (put credit) spread or covered call, pairing the directional view with selling expensive premium.
 Directional bearish with moderate IV: long put, bear put spread, or short call.
-Neutral with vol contraction expected: iron condor, iron fly, or short strangle.
+Neutral with vol contraction expected: iron condor, iron butterfly, or short strangle.
 Neutral with vol expansion expected: long straddle, long strangle, or calendar (short near, long far).
 Earnings or event window: calendar spreads to harvest IV crush, or directional verticals if the event direction is clear.
-The template list is organized so that picking the closest fit and then refining strikes is faster than building each leg from scratch.
+With more than 45 templates organized by category (basic, intermediate, advanced, synthetic, and combination), picking the closest fit and then refining strikes is faster than building each leg from scratch.

-The strategy comparison view is most useful when the thesis is clear but the structure is not.
-For example, "I am moderately bullish on this name and want defined risk" admits long calls, bull call spreads, ratio call spreads, short puts, and put credit spreads as candidates.
-Comparing them side-by-side surfaces how expected payoff, max loss, and vol sensitivity differ at the trader's target price.
-The comparison is most informative when the alternatives are all consistent with the same thesis; comparing structures across different theses (e.g., a covered call vs a long put) just confirms that they have different risk profiles, which is already obvious.
+When the thesis is clear but the structure is not, the practical workflow is to build a candidate, read its aggregated Greeks, payoff diagram, and what-if sweeps, then rebuild it as the next candidate and compare the readings.
+For example, "I am moderately bullish on this name and want defined risk" admits long calls, bull call spreads, ratio call spreads, short puts, and put credit spreads.
+Stepping through each surfaces how expected payoff, max loss, and vol sensitivity differ at your target price.
+This comparison is most informative when the alternatives all share the same thesis; comparing structures across different theses (a covered call vs a long put) just confirms they have different risk profiles, which is already obvious.

 This page is part of the Options Analysis Suite features overview.
 Browse the full documentation.